WP Apprentice

 Everything You Need to Know About WordPress SEO

-If you own a website there’s a pretty good chance you’re obsessed with search engine optimization (SEO).
+If you own a website, there’s a pretty good chance you’re obsessed with search engine optimization (SEO).
 Who doesn’t want their website to rank on the first page of Google — without having to pay for advertising?
 That’s pretty much the holy grail for any serious business owner.
+Fortunately, the basics of WordPress SEO are not that hard.

 Some “experts” would have you believe that SEO is an obscure and mystical art form, requiring years of training, dedication, and hard work.